cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Search engine theory

 ##### IPFS
-We strongly suggest that you check out protoschool for understanding the basics and even become an advanced IPFS user.
-You don't need to understand every single thing thta is explaned, but we suggest you try to download IPFS, install the compnaion and try to run it.
+We strongly suggest that you check out Protoschool for understanding the basics and even become an advanced IPFS user.
+You don't need to understand every single thing that is explaned, but we suggest you try to download IPFS, install the compnaion and try to run it.

 [Protoschool link](https://proto.school/#/)